Google allows certain online gambling ads in Ontario

 The policy change will now allow operators to run adverts related to online sports betting, online casino and daily fantasy sports.

-However, operators are required to first secure a provincial online gambling licence being able to legally place these ads.
+However, operators are required to first secure a provincial online gambling licence to be able to legally place these ads.
 Ontario will be the only Canadian province where these forms of online gambling are permitted for licensed operators.

 Other named licensees include LeoVegas, Rush Street Interactive, Rivalry, theScoreBet, 888, Coolbear and Fitzdares.
 Annexio Limited will operate as Lottogo while NSUS Limited will be active under the WSOP brand.

 In addition, supplier licences have been issued to Inspired Entertainment, Play’n Go, Kambi and High 5 Games.

 The provincial government first revealed plans to scrap the lottery’s online gambling monopoly nearly three years ago, and legislation to pave the way for a licensing regime was introduced in 2020.

 The province published its final standards for online betting and gaming in September 2021, but some legal experts have expressed doubts about whether the provincial government’s approach conflicts with the Criminal Code of Canada.